uttamLab/LMSF/README.md

-# Local Mean Suppression Filter (LMSF) for Effective Background Denoising in Immunofluorescence Images
+# Local Mean Suppression Filter (LMSF) for Effective Background Identification in Fluorescence and Grayscale Images

 This is an implementation of [LMSF](https://arxiv.org/) on Python 3 with using NumPy.
-LMSF is unsupervised nonlinear filtering for effective background denoising in grayscale images with closely located and low contrast foreground objects.
+LMSF is easy-to-use, nonlinear filter for effective background identification in fluorescence microscopy and other grayscale images with dense and low-contrast foreground objects.

 ![Segmentation Example](content/logo.png)